-Food allergies are an increasing trend over the past three decades or so, uniquely in countries on a Westernized diet.
-These conditions are not only potentially serious in themselves but often herald and pave the way for other chronic disorders, more specifically allergic asthma, conjunctivitis, and rhinitis.
+Food allergies are an increasing trend over the past several decades or so, uniquely in countries on a Westernized diet.
+These conditions are not only potentially serious in themselves but often pave the way for other chronic disorders, more specifically allergic asthma, conjunctivitis, and rhinitis.

-The time when complementary foods are introduced also play a role in the development of tolerance.
-For this reason, the introduction of peanuts in infancy is now being recommended to reduce the incidence of peanut allergy in children at high risk.
+The time when complementary foods are introduced to children also plays a role in the development of tolerance.
+For this reason, the introduction of peanuts in infancy is now being recommended to reduce the incidence of peanut allergies in children at high risk.

-Infants with low levels of cholecalciferol seem to have a higher risk of allergies to some foods, especially egg and peanut.
-Thus sunlight exposure needs to be adequate to prevent allergy development.
+Infants with low levels of cholecalciferol seem to have a higher risk of allergies to some foods, especially eggs and peanuts.
+Thus, adequate sunlight exposure is crucial to preventing the development of allergies.

-The use of antibiotics, antacids, and the diversity of fatty acids and other food components in the diet are also important contributors to food allergy.
+The use of antibiotics, antacids, and the diversity of fatty acids and other food components in the diet are also important contributors to food allergies.

 Innate and adaptive immunity

-However, innate immunity is also closely concerned with allergies, including lymphoid cells and mucosal or epithelial barriers to microbial penetration into the body.
-The innate immune system is very much responsible for guiding the development of adaptive immunity.
+However, innate immunity is also closely concerned with allergies, including lymphoid cells and mucosal or epithelial barriers, to microbial penetration into the body.
+The innate immune system is therefore responsible for guiding the development of adaptive immunity.

 The role of alarmins

 Alarmins are chemicals that are released from dying cells and help warn of danger and attract immune cells to the site to fight the threat.
-One such important alarmin is the high mobility group box 1 (HMGB1) which is secreted by activated dendritic cells in the presence of inflammation, or by recognition of certain pathogen-linked molecular patterns, and which leads to T cell activation and proliferation.
+One such important alarmin is the high mobility group box 1 (HMGB1), which is secreted by activated dendritic cells in the presence of inflammation.
+HMGB1 can also be released following the recognition of certain pathogen-linked molecular patterns, which leads to T cell activation and proliferation.

-HMGB1, as well as other alarmins, bind to immunoglobulin called receptor for advanced glycated end-products (RAGE) and other receptors such as Toll-like receptors (TLR) to initiate further immunologic and inflammatory reactions.
-TLR-4 acts as an agonist together with HMGB1 to enhance the allergic response.
+HMGB1, as well as other alarmins, bind to Igs called receptor for advanced glycated end-products (RAGE) and other receptors such as Toll-like receptors (TLRs) to initiate further immunologic and inflammatory reactions.
+TLR-4 acts as an agonist, together with HMGB1, to enhance the allergic response.

-The important point is that dendritic cells are critical in starting off immunologic responses.
-When RAGE activates these cells, therefore, the individual is prone to become sensitized to allergens which are innocuous.
-Thus RAGE binding by HMGB1, S100, and other similar ligands, set off recruitment of other cytokines.
-When the RAGE is on a T or B cell, the resulting sequence of events usually results in generalized immunologic responses and not a specific response to an AGE.
+Additionally, dendritic cells are critical in starting off immunologic responses.
+When RAGE activates these cells, the individual is prone to become sensitized to allergens that are otherwise innocuous.
+Thus, RAGE binding by HMGB1, S100, and other similar ligands, set off recruitment of other cytokines.
+When the RAGE is on a T or B cell, the resulting sequence of events usually results in generalized immunologic responses, rather than a specific response to an AGE.

 AGE and the Western diet

-The relation between AGE, allergies and the Western diet is a question that awaits a definitive reply.
-However, it is true that fructose is metabolized to a significant amount of uric acid which imparts sensitivity to inhaled allergens and potentiates Th2 responses during allergy.
-Too much uric acid can thus facilitate food allergies via activation of dendritic cells.
+The relation between AGE, allergies, and the Western diet is a question that awaits a definitive reply.
+However, it is true that fructose is metabolized to a significant amount of uric acid, which imparts sensitivity to inhaled allergens and potentiates Th2 responses during an allergic reaction.
+An excess of uric acid can thus facilitate food allergies through the activation of dendritic cells.

 Food rich in AGE includes sugars, microwaved food, food sterilized by autoclaving, highly processed food, barbecued or roasted meat, and desserts.
-These are more commonly consumed in affluent families, which is consistent with the higher incidence of food allergy in such households.
+These are more commonly consumed in affluent families, which is consistent with the higher incidence of food allergies in these households.
 This pattern changes towards more healthy eating, however, in the richest families.